oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/08-alert.md

 Second, configure Alertmanager.
 In [alertmanager.yml](../prometheus/values.yaml#L27) we define one route and one receiver that will send all the received alerts to a webhook.

 ### Verifying Configuration
 Access the Prometheus alerts page in your browser with the URL `http://<HostIP>:30000/alerts`.
-Check the configured alert rules.
-You should get something like below.
+Check the configured alert rules and you'll get an alert rule as below.

 ![Alert Rule](./images/alert-rule.png)

 Go to Alert Manager web UI via the URL `http://<HostIP>:32000`.
 - Check the configured rule and receiver via the URL `http://<HostIP>:32000/#/status`.
-You should get something similar as below.
+You'll get the Alertmanager configuration as below.

 ![Alert Manager Configuration](./images/alert-manager-config.png)
 - Check the alert page via the URL `http://<HostIP>:32000/#/alerts`.
 There is no received alert yet.